Animal Registration and Legislation

 To update your pet’s microchipping details, go to the Pet Address website.

-Multi Residential * | Deemed Approval (PDF, 180.0 KB) |
+- requires Deemed Approval (PDF, 180.0 KB)

-Under 400m² | Deemed Approval (PDF, 180.0 KB) |
+- requires Deemed Approval (PDF, 180.0 KB)

-Kennel - 400m² or greater |
+- kennels 400m² or greater:

-Dogs in public places
+Dogs in Public Places

 When walking a dog, you must have it under effective control on a leash.
 Council provides off-leash areas where dogs can be walked without a leash.